TritonDataCenter/rfd/rfd/0006/README.md

 ### System Status

-As an operator of SDC or Manta, I have reason to believe the system is not working correctly.
+As an operator of Triton or Manta, I have reason to believe the system is not working correctly.
 (This may be because I was just notified or because a user has reported a problem.)
 I want to walk up to the system and quickly assess the status of all components, highlighting those